Postdoc position in Experimental Molecular Physics at the University of Campinas (Unicamp), Brazil

 5

 Venue.
-The event will be held at the Salvador Convention Center, in the capital of Bahia.
-Learn more.
+The event will be held at the convention center UP Experience, in the city of Curitiba, capital of the state of Parana.
+Visit the website of the center.

 Opportunities

-Discover Materials (Springer Nature) launched a call for papers for the special issue “Additive Manufacturing of Emergent Functional Materials”.
-The editors of this issue are organizers of Symposium L of the XXIII B-MRS Meeting, entitled “Design of functional materials for additive manufacturing: synthesis, processing, properties, and applications.”
+– Discover Materials (Springer Nature) launched a call for papers for the special issue “Additive Manufacturing of Emergent Functional Materials”.
+The editors of this issue are organizers of a symposium held within the XXIII B-MRS Meeting about the design of functional materials for additive manufacturing.
 Submissions are open until December 31st.
 Learn more.

 To publicize an opportunity for our community, write to comunicacao@sbpmat.org.br.